Bhavyashree08S/House-Price-Prediction/README.md

-# 🏠 House Price Prediction using Machine Learning
+# 🏡 House Price Prediction using Machine Learning

-A Machine Learning project that predicts house prices using various property features.
-This project demonstrates the complete machine learning workflow, including data preprocessing, exploratory data analysis (EDA), feature engineering, regression modeling, model evaluation, and interpretation of feature importance.
+A Machine Learning project that predicts house prices based on property characteristics using regression techniques.
+This project demonstrates an end-to-end machine learning workflow, including data preprocessing, exploratory data analysis (EDA), feature engineering, model training, evaluation, and feature importance analysis using Python and Scikit-learn.

 ---

 ## 📌 Project Overview

-Accurately predicting house prices is a common real-world regression problem.
-In this project, a house price prediction model was developed using the **House_data.csv** dataset.
-The project focuses on understanding the factors that influence house prices and building a predictive model capable of estimating property values based on multiple housing features.
+House price prediction is one of the most common real-world regression problems in Machine Learning.
+In this project, a predictive model is developed to estimate residential property prices using features such as house area, number of bedrooms, bathrooms, floors, waterfront availability, property view, and location.

+The project covers the complete data science pipeline—from data exploration and preprocessing to model building and performance evaluation.

 ---

 ## 🎯 Objectives

-- Perform exploratory data analysis on housing data.
+- Understand the housing dataset through exploratory data analysis.
-- Clean and preprocess the dataset.
+- Clean and preprocess the data for machine learning.
-- Handle categorical variables using encoding techniques.
-- Detect and remove outliers.
+- Analyze the relationship between house features and price.
-- Train a regression model for house price prediction.
+- Train a regression model for accurate house price prediction.
-- Evaluate model performance using regression metrics.
+- Evaluate model performance using standard regression metrics.
 - Identify the most influential features affecting house prices.

 ---